top of page

 Escape rooms are perfect for Halloween.
 They require some upfront work (see my post on creating your own escape room here), but it's totally worth the effort!

-Print the pages of a scary story.
+One of the most engaging forms of poetry is blackout poetry.
+To implement blackout poetry, print the pages of a scary story.
 Do a close read with your students, turning the lights low (I use Christmas lights and a few old lamps) and playing some creepy instrumental music for effect.

 After reading, instruct your students to create their creepiest blackout poetry.
 Make it a Halloween challenge by giving awards (hello Halloween candy!) to the best use of repetition for effect, hyperbole, simile, metaphor, personification, most creative, etc.